 According to Arizona Criminal Code Title 13, however, many courts waver between a class 6 felony and a class 1 misdemeanor.
 If the class 6 felony offense doesn’t justify a harsh sentence, a court may decide to judge for conviction of a class 1 misdemeanor.
 This decision is based entirely on a combination of the nature of the crime and the character and history of the defendant.

-Because a charge of resisting arrest requires a defendant to show intent of preventing the officer from effecting arrest, it is a relatively simple charge to defend.
+Is it difficult to fight resisting arrest charges?
+Because a charge of resisting arrest requires a defendant to show intent of preventing the officer from effecting arrest, it is a relatively simple charge for a qualified criminal attorney to defend.
 For example, if the defendant being arrested is not aware of the presence of a law enforcement officer or is under the impression that the officer is acting outside his or her authority, an accusation of resisting arrest may not be applicable.

 If you react to a surprise arrest by pulling away because the officer has not properly identified him or herself or has not stated he or she is arresting you, there are no grounds to accuse you of resisting arrest.
 Similarly, if you react with any confusion or questions and an officer believes you are not in complete compliance, you may also be charged with resisting arrest.